theangryangel/XI4N/docs/connections/outsim.rst

-OutSim
+Outsim
 ======

 ..
 WARNING::
-    OutSim support has not been extensively tested.
+    Outsim support has not been extensively tested.
     Please be aware of this BEFORE you hook up to any motion simulators/other devices.